 Layer Management

-Cloud Functions Layer is a code sharing mechanism that allows dependency libraries, public code files, and other resources to be independently managed, enabling code reuse across multiple functions.
+Cloud Function Layer (Layer) is a code sharing mechanism that can independently manage resources such as dependency libraries and public code files, enabling code reuse across multiple functions.

 What is a Layer

-Layer is an important feature of Cloud Functions, allowing you to package dependency libraries, runtime environments, configuration files, etc. into independent layers for shared use across multiple functions.
-Using layers enables you to:
+Layers are an important feature of cloud functions, allowing you to package dependencies, runtime environments, configuration files, etc. into independent layers for shared use across multiple functions.
+Using layers can:

-- Reduce deployment package size: Separate dependency libraries from function code to keep deployment packages lightweight
+- Reduce deployment package size: Separate dependency libraries from function code to keep the deployment package lightweight.

-- Improve Development Efficiency: Common code only needs to be maintained once and can be reused by multiple functions.
+- Improve development efficiency: Common code only needs to be maintained in one copy and can be reused by multiple functions.

-- Support online editing: For Node.js, Python, and PHP functions, online editing is available in the console when the code package is kept under 10MB.
+- Support online editing: For Node.js, Python, and PHP functions, code packages under 10MB can be edited online in the console.

 Layer Creation and Version Management

-- Each layer has independent version management, and a corresponding version number is generated when the layer is created.
+- Each layer has independent version management, and a corresponding version number is generated when a layer is created.

-- Layer content is stored in compressed packages, supporting version iteration and rollback.
+- The content of the layer is stored in the form of a compressed package, supporting version iteration and rollback.

-- Layers can be configured with compatible runtime environments to ensure matching with the function runtime.
+- Layers can be set to compatible runtime environments to ensure they match the function runtime.

 Layer Binding Mechanism

-- Functions are bound to layers by specific versions to ensure the stability of the runtime environment.
+- Functions and layers are bound to specific versions to ensure the stability of the runtime environment.

-- A single function supports binding up to 5 layers.
+- A single function supports binding to at most 5 layers.

 - The loading order of layers can be specified during binding.